- About

 Cybercultures

 Undergraduate Seminar.
-This course will enable students to critically evaluate the role and place of digital media in contemporary societies and their own lives.
-Drawing on scholarly essays, journalistic articles, documentaries, and TED lectures, we will discuss the following topics: remix culture, creative commons, copyleft, cyber-surveillance, hacking, the Anonymous movement, data mining, micro-work, crowdsourcing, crowdfleecing, blogging, and social networking.
-Throughout the course, we will ask how digital media might foster or foreclose possibilities for creative expression, political mobilization, and new forms of employment.
-More specifically, we will inquire whether the architecture of the Internet is designed in ways that are conducive to cultivating freedom, creativity, and democracy.
+This course will encourage students to consider how anthropology might offer new insights to studying Internet-based phenomena and how research on the Internet might inspire anthropologists to rethink such foundational concepts of the discipline as culture, community, and self.
+Drawing on scholarly essays, journalism, documentaries, and TED lectures, this course will cover three main topics: the development of the Internet, Internet-based work, and influencer culture.
+In reviewing the development of the Internet, we will also discuss such topics as remix culture, creative commons, copyleft, cyber-surveillance, hacking, the Anonymous movement, data mining, crowdsourcing, and crowdfleecing.
+We will spend the last month of the semester learning about digital labor and influencer culture.
+We will ask how the Internet transforms the world of work and fosters possibilities for new forms of employment.
+More concretely, we will inquire whether the architecture of the Internet is designed in ways that are conducive to cultivating freedom, creativity, and new forms of employment.
 We will discuss various forms of hacking as key terrains where battles over the regulation of the Internet and struggles over intellectual property rights are waged.
-By reading about entrepreneurial individuals who strive to develop DIY careers in the digital economy and by considering how the Internet operates as an apparatus that captures free labor, we will explore how digital technologies transform the world of work.
 We will learn about data mining—a corporate practice that extracts value by transforming into data-commodities the traces we leave behind in cyberspace.
-To understand the ways in which digital media are conducive to the formation of communities and the ways in which they enable individuals to improve their status and employability, we will end the semester by discussing blogging and social networking.
-This course will encourage students to consider how anthropology might offer new insights to studying digital media and how research on digital technologies that are interactive, upgradable, viral, and spreadable might inspire anthropologists to rethink such foundational concepts of the discipline as culture, community, and self.
+By reading about entrepreneurial individuals who strive to develop DIY careers in the digital economy and by considering how the Internet operates as an apparatus that captures unpaid labor, we will explore how digital technologies transform the world of work.
+To understand the ways in which digital media are conducive to the formation of new communities and the ways in which they enable individuals to improve their status and employability, we will end the semester by discussing influencer culture.

 Gender and Labor